Front Page: Tieto Traficom

 Menu

 This situation overview provides information on laser interference.
 The information is produced by the Finnish Transport and Communications Agency Traficom and updated in English annually.
-In Finnish the information is updated four times a year.
+In Finnish the information is updated twice a year.

-N.B: For up-to-date information on laser interference, change language selection to Finnish.
+N.B: For most up-to-date information on laser interference, change language selection to Finnish.

 Laser interference is a crime.
-Pointing a laser beam at the crew of an aircraft is punishable in itself, even if it did not cause any actual damage or real danger to the aircraft, its crew or the passengers.
+Directing a laser beam at an aircraft crew is punishable in itself, even if it does not result in any concrete danger or damage to the aircraft, its crew or passengers.
+Airlines will generally file a criminal report in cases of harassment, and Traficom may also request an investigation from the police.

-The first sentence for laser interference was handed down in 2018, when the District Court of Lapland sentenced a man who had pointed a powerful laser beam at a medical helicopter to a fine.
+The first court sentence for laser interference was handed down in 2018, when the Lapland District Court sentenced a man to a fine for pointing at a medical helicopter with a powerful laser.
 In its judgment, the Court found the man guilty of causing a serious traffic hazard and that his interference had caused a danger to aviation safety.
 Currently in progress is a pre-trial investigation by the police into a case of interference with a general aviation aircraft in Hyvinkää in September 2022.

-In March 2021, FinnHEMS, the Finnish Defence Forces, the Finnish Border Guard, the Finnish Pilots’ Association (FPA), the Radiation and Nuclear Safety Authority (STUK) and Traficom started the campaign “Laser ei ole lelu” (“A laser is not a toy”, in Finnish) (External link), which brings attention to the serious consequences of laser interference to air traffic.
+FinnHEMS, the Finnish Defence Forces, the Border Guard, the Finnish Pilots' Association, the Radiation and Nuclear Safety Authority STUK and Traficom launched the "Laser is not a toy" campaign in March 2021 (External link), drawing attention to the serious consequences of laser interference for air traffic.

-In September 2019, Traficom published a safety bulletin on laser interference (in Finnish) (External link) reminding of the dangers of laser interference and instructing pilots on how to act in the case of laser interference.
-The bulletin also described the first criminal conviction for laser interference.
+In September 2019, Traficom published a safety bulletin on laser interference (External link), which reminded pilots of the dangers of laser interference and also provided instructions for pilots in the event of a laser interference situation.
+The bulletin also reported on the first court ruling on laser interference.

 Pointing with a laser is punishable by law